gogo2464/cryptatools-rs/docs/src/chapter_4/1-goals-of-cryptanalysis.md

 Even if you have no contract with compagny, you can sell your exploit to a reseller of your governemental secret agency legally with zerodium.

-`Zerodium` is a kind of bug bounty platform for zero day exploit.
+[zerodium](https://zerodium.com/) is a kind of bug bounty platform for zero day exploit.
 Zerodium will exploit the vulnerability instead of fix it.